 8. For each successful Inventory response received, the AIOTF sends Command Request message (Correlation ID, [Reader ID], NAS Command Request, [Approximate D2R message size]) to the NG-RAN directly or as an AIoT Transfer Container via an AMF as specified in clause 6.2.4.
 The NAS Command Request message includes the AIoT data.

+The AIOTF uses the Command Type and Command type specific parameters received in Step 3 to determine the NAS Command Request to send to the AIoT Device, as described in clause 5.2.2, and to determine the Approximate D2R message size of the NAS Command Response.

 Editor's note: What parameter(s) are used in the Command Request to enable NG-RAN node to target a specific AIoT Device requires coordination with RAN3.

 Editor's note: Additional information included in the NAS Command Request for security will be determined and aligned with SA WG3.